 Joint Target List (JTL) (Created by mission designer)

 The Joint Target List is a master list of available targets to be attacked during the air campaign.
-The effects of attaking the various targets varies, but all targets on the Joint Target List is a valid and approved target that have an effect on the progress in the campaign.
+The effects of attacking the various targets varies, but all targets on the Joint Target List are valid, and pre-approved and will have an effect on the progress of the campaign.
 The Joint Target List is created by VID and provided to JFACC when JFACC starts planning the air campaign.

 Target audience for the JTL is: JFACC.